phillystafford/hs-challenge/README.md

 ## How to Submit

-Be sure to fill out the `submission.md` file before submitting.
-If you deviated from the instructions or have any feedback that's the place to put it!
+Fill out the `submission.md` file before submitting.
+If you deviated from the instructions or have any feedback, that's the place to put it!

  Once complete, email either `(a)` **a zip of your work or** `(b)` **a link to your GitHub repository** to your recruiting specialist so they can forward it to the web team.